Christine Schewe • February 5, 2026

 You can test ideas, iterate, and still stay aligned to a longer-term direction.

-Use the tools simply
+Use the Tools Simply

 Even as a solo operator, you can run EOS tools: